m7a/lo-maenmpc/README.md

 	sudo dpkg -i ../*.deb

-The advantage of the installed package is that you can use the command `maenmpc` to run it and terminal resizing is supported better (although it is still glitched sometimes...)
+The advantage of the installed package is that you can use the command `maenmpc` to run it and terminal resizing support is improved, although it is still glitched sometimes...

 ## Run-Time Dependencies